 Gourmet Lamen – Learn to make your Ramen

-You will find ramen recipes in abundance on the internet, but it is difficult to make perfect ramen like ramen restaurants in Japan.
-It is also very difficult to find a ramen restaurant in most cities in Brazil.
+You will find plenty of ramen recipes on the internet, but it is difficult to make a perfect ramen like the ramen restaurants in Japan.
+It is also very hard to find a lamen restaurant in most cities in Brazil.

-With this in mind, the Lamen Gourmet course was created, which teaches the creation of professional ramen for your own consumption or to set up your own restaurant, or increase the menu of your sushibar.
-Whatever your intention, we recommend Lamen Gourmet!
+Thinking about this, the Gourmet Lamen course was created, which teaches the creation of professional lamen for personal consumption or to set up your own restaurant or expand the menu of your sushi bar.
+Whatever your intention, we recommend Gourmet Lamen!

-The Lamen Gourmet course will teach you how to make the 5 most popular types of ramen in Japan.
-You will learn how to make Shio Lamen, Shoyu Lamen, Misso Lamen, Tantan Lamen and Tsukemen.
+The Gourmet Lamen course will teach you to make the 5 most popular types of ramen in Japan.
+You will learn to make Shio Lamen, Shoyu Lamen, Miso Lamen, Tantan Lamen, and Tsukemen.

-The course will teach you step by step from the choice of ingredients, the initial preparations and the ideal side dishes.
-As a gift, he will still teach you how to make the famous karaage, unique japanese fried chicken.
+The course will teach step by step from choosing ingredients, initial preparations, and ideal accompaniments.
+As a bonus, it will also teach you how to make the famous karaage, unique Japanese fried chicken.

-Ramen is not as easy to prepare as some might think.
-Sometimes hours are spent preparing ingredients, not to mention the difficulty of finding such ingredients.
-That's why we recommend accessing Lamen Gourmet using the button below:
+Ramen is not easy to prepare as some imagine.
+Sometimes it takes hours to prepare the ingredients, not to mention the difficulty of finding such ingredients.
+That’s why we recommend accessing Gourmet Lamen using the button below:

 Making ramen is not an easy task.
-Some specialize for years to prepare the perfect ramen.
-Making ramen can be more complicated than becoming a sushi chef, so you might want to learn with a course.
-Lamen Gourmet.
+Some specialize for years to prepare the perfect lamen.
+Making ramen can be more complicated than becoming a sushi chef, so you might want to learn with the Gourmet Lamen course.

-Recently I've been inventing to make my own ramen.
-While searching the internet I came across a lot of different recipes, so I kind of ended up inventing my own recipe using the ingredients I had here.
+Recently, I decided to make my own ramen.
+While researching on the internet, I came across several different recipes, so I kind of ended up inventing my own recipe using the ingredients I had here.

-If you want the exact measurements of the suggested ingredients, right after this recipe we will mention a recipe for Shoyu Ramen.
-You can follow it from base because both are similar.
-I'll try to explain in my words how I did it.
+If you want the exact measurements of suggested ingredients, right after this recipe, we will mention a Shoyu Ramen recipe.
+You can follow it as a base because both are similar.
+I will try to explain in my own words how I made it.

-First I fried the miso paste with ground beef (pork is recommended) until very consistent, then I added water and other seasonings like onion, hondashi, ajinomoto and a little soy sauce to taste.
+First, I sautéed the miso paste with ground meat (pork is recommended) until it became very thick, then I added water and other seasonings like onion, hondashi, ajinomoto, and a little soy sauce to taste.

-I cooked this broth for more than half an hour, it ended up evaporating a lot, but its taste reminded me a lot of traditional Japanese ramens.
-The rest is to put the broth in the cooked noodles and add the ingredients that embellish the dish.
+I cooked this broth for over half an hour; it evaporated quite a bit, but its taste reminded me a lot of traditional ramens from Japan.
+The rest is to put the broth over the cooked noodles and add the ingredients that beautify the dish.

-I didn't have any pork slices, nori, or naruto or other traditional ingredients to add to the ramen.
+I didn’t have any slices of pork, nori, nor naruto or other traditional ingredients to add to the lamen.
 I just put slices of boiled egg and a kibbeh (lol).
-Still, it was a simple, easy and delicious recipe.
-If you don't have the ingredients, make it up!
+Even so, it was a simple, easy, and delicious recipe.
+If you don’t have the ingredients, invent!

-What dictates the taste of ramen is the cooking time of the broth.
-That's why there are restaurants that boil the broth for hours and hours, others even leave the broth black, but surprisingly the taste is delicious and nothing related to something burnt.
+What matters for the taste of ramen is the cooking time of the broth.
+That’s why there are restaurants that boil the broth for hours and hours; some even let the broth turn black, but surprisingly the taste is delicious and nothing related to something burnt.

 Another traditional miso ramen